Heike Werner Gallery

 »Human Figure« depicts a pilot performing a sequence of movements.
 The figure was created for the aircraft company Boeing to study and optimize the location of cockpit instruments.
 The results of these studies then were used to develop the Boeing 747 cockpit.

-William Fetter (1928 - 2002) worked for Boeing as an art director in the 1960s where he created the first computer model of the human body in 1964, the »Boeing Man«.
+William Fetter (1928 - 2002) worked for Boeing as an art director and head of the Boeing Computer Graphics department in the 1960s where he created the first computer model of the human body in 1964, the »Boeing Man«.

 nach oben